pandamoon21/pythOCR/README.md

   --mode mode           Set the processing mode. "filter" to only start the
-                        filtering jobs, "ocr" to process already filtered videos, "full" for both. (default: full) --vpy vpy_file        vapoursynth file to use for filtering (required for "filter only" and "full" modes --threads number      Number of threads the script will use (default: automatic detection) --auto-same-sub-threshold number
+                        filtering jobs, "ocr" to process already filtered videos, "full" for both. (default: full) --vpy vpy_file        vapoursynth file to use for filtering (default: extract_subs.vpy) --threads number      Number of threads the script will use (default: automatic detection) --auto-same-sub-threshold number